synchrone/useradmin/README.md

 This generates the translation file for the new language in MODPATH/useradmin/i18n/lang.php with all the missing translation keys that are used in the useradmin module.
 Translations for a new language should then not take more than half an hour, and you are ready to go.
 Please consider making your translation available to the project.

+**Email**

+For the email module I had success with the 3.2/devel branch of Shadowhands github repo here: <https://github.com/shadowhand/email/tree/3.2/develop>, If you are using submodules the following can be used (and don't forget adding it to Kohana modules afterwards) to checkout the 3.2 branch:

+	git submodule add git://github.com/shadowhand/email.git modules/email
+	cd modules/email
+	git checkout -b 3.2/develop origin/3.2/develop
+	cd ../..
+	git submodule init && git submodule update

+Be sure to set the correct email options in the email.php config file as well as the email options in the useradmin.php config file.

 ### TUTORIALS ###